 The aim of study was to review the management of ureteric injury occurring during the performance of laparoscopic hysterectomy.

 Rapid review of literature was carried out.
 The keywords used were gynecological laparoscopic surgeries, ureteral trauma, urological injuries at laparoscopic hysterectomy, management of ureteric injuries.
-Searches were conducted by the following data bases: Medline, Google, Pubmed, HighWirePress, RCOG and Nice guidelines and Online Springer facility available at World Laparoscopy Hospital, Gurgaon, NCR Delhi.
+Searches were conducted by the following data bases: Medline, Google, Pubmed, HighWirePress, RCOG and Nice guidelines and Online Springer facility available at World Laparoscopy Hospital, Gurugram, NCR Delhi.

 Factors wich increase the chances of ureteral trauma (5,6,8)